-Before scheduling an appointment, we will need to review medical records to ensure that Dr. Falk is the appropriate physician to see you or your child.
-The Medical Records and Reports Checklist outlines what records you’ll need to submit to the Clinic.
+Before scheduling an appointment with one of our physicians, we will need to review your child's medical records.
+The Medical Records and Reports Checklist below outlines what records you’ll need to submit to the clinic.

-Please send relevant paper work as soon as possible.
-Records can be emailed, faxed to 215-590-4297 to the attention of Elizabeth McCormick with a fax cover page stating “requesting appointment with Dr. Falk”, or mailed to:
+Please send relevant paperwork as soon as possible via fax, e-mail or direct mail.
+Records can be faxed to Sharmaine Hardy's attention at 215-590-0583 with a fax cover page noting: “Requesting appointment with Mitochondrial Medicine,” emailed to email@example.com, or mailed to:

 Philadelphia, PA 19104

 Your child’s primary care physician or other specialists may also reach out to us to share records or request a consultation.